Hope is being able to see that there is light despite all of the darkness.

 Today is my first day without taking opioids, so maybe the depression will slow down a little.

 Also, hey!!!
 I have some neutral and outright happy and positive essays!

 Is there a point?

 That is the question nagging at me.

-I know one or more terrible things will happen after I recover from this.
+I know one or more terrible things will happen after I recover from this, in the next year.
 There is no doubt.
 There is also no doubt that no real good is ever coming my way.
 I used up all my luck in the past few years.
 It makes me ashamed, but two thoughts got me past that.
 The most important is my grandkids.
 They are more than enough, but I just wonder why everything good that happens in my life comes with a boatload of pain and suffering.

 Yes, I know that I whine a lot in these essays.
 I do it for a few reasons.
-One is that even though I get an amazingly massive amount of hits - 120-150 unique visitors a day - I am certain no one reads this.
+One is that even though I get an amazingly massive amount of hits - 120-150 unique visitors a day, which surprises me since I have done no search engine optimization - I am very certain no one reads this.
 The reason for creating this was to make it public enough that I would try to make my journal coherent and at least spell a word or two correctly; on occasion.
 I am not a good writer.

 The second reason is that I have no one to talk to.
 It may seem weird, but whining is a decent coping mechanism for me.
 I write out my thoughts, and my mind clears up, which is helpful from time to time.